scionproto/scion/doc/ControlPlanePKI.md

 ### Manual Mode

-In the manual mode, the operators are responsible for adding all TRCs manually to the trust stores.
+In the manual mode, the operators are responsible for adding all TRCs manually to their trust store.
-They can receive the TRC through multiple channels.
-E.g. through out-of-band mechanisms or by discovering them during the beaconing process.
+They can receive TRCs through multiple channels (e.g., through out-of-band mechanisms or by discovering them during the beaconing process).

 ### Trust On Multi-Announcement (TOMA)

 In the trust on multi announcement (TOMA) mode, initial TRCs and trust reset TRCs that are discovered during the beaconing process are put into quarantine for a specified amount of time.
-If during this quarantine period, the TRCs have been received on a pre-defined number of distinct paths with exactly the same content the TRC is trusted and added to the trust store.
+If during this quarantine period, the TRCs have been received on a pre-defined number of distinct paths with exactly the same content, the TRC is trusted and added to the trust store.

 Alternatively, the quarantined TRC can be sent to an operator for review who then accepts the TRC.
-This merges the TOMA and manual methods to provide easier operations, as it limits the operators involvement.
+This merges the TOMA and manual methods to provide easier operations, as it limits operator involvement.

 TOMA is only applicable for core ASes, since they are the only ones that are able to receive beacons